Is the Abraham electromagnetic force physical?

 In summary, we have shown that the conventional general EM force definition $\mathbf{f}=\mathbf{f}^{\mathrm{AM}}+\mathbf{f}^{\mathrm{A}}$ is flawed.
 Specifically speaking, the Abraham term $\mathbf{f}^{\mathrm{A}}=(n_d^2-1)(\partial/\partial t)(\mathbf{E}\times\mathbf{H})/c^2$ is not a ``physical EM force'' at all for a plane wave.

-It is interesting to point out that the conclusion obtained by specific calculations in the present paper is completely consistent with that obtained from analysis of dielectric Einstein-box thought experiment, which states that ``the momentum transfer from the light pulse to the box only takes place on the vacuum-medium interface, while the pulse edges located inside the uniform medium do not have any contributions to momentum transfer'' \cite{r9}.
-This conclusion is also consistent with the statement in a recent study by Ramos and coworkers that ``there is no reason to assume the existence of'' the Abraham-term force \cite{r10}, although they have already concluded in the previous study \cite{r11} that ``The Abraham and Minkowski momenta can be understood as different separations of the total momentum, a choice of which \emph{does not affect the physical predictions}.''
+It is interesting to point out that the conclusion obtained in the present paper is completely consistent with that obtained from analysis of dielectric Einstein-box thought experiment, which states that ``the momentum transfer from the light pulse to the box only takes place on the vacuum-medium interface, while the pulse edges located inside the uniform medium do not have any contributions to momentum transfer'' \cite{r9}.
+This conclusion is also consistent with the recent assertion by Ramos and coworkers that ``there is no reason to assume the existence of'' the Abraham-term force \cite{r10}.